undp/ssc/docs/manage.md

 When you have made changes to either the description or the metadata, the save icon will have a coloured corner to show you need to save.
 ![Save icon](https://www.dropbox.com/s/b7bts1dmdd1o95g/Screenshot%202015-05-06%2015.49.46.png?dl=1)

-Click the save button, and you will get a box asking for details of the change
-- you can enter any message you like in here, or leave the default text.
+Click the save button, and you will get a box asking for details of the change - you can enter any message you like in here, or leave the default text.
 ![Commit message](https://www.dropbox.com/s/mn1qzhqcqubjx1t/Screenshot%202015-05-06%2015.50.55.png?dl=1)

+The main panel will show you a compact view of the changes you've made.
+Don't worry if it looks like there are additional changes that you didn't make - the tool makes some edits of its own to keep the data in a robust format.

 Click the button marked `COMMIT` to save your changes.